 We hopped into the back of a red songthaew taxi to meet our monk teachers at Mahachulalongkornrajavidyalaya (say that three times fast) the Buddhist University in Chiang Mai at Wat Suan Dok.
-We met a lovely retired couple (neighbours coincidently from Ottawa near our hometown in Toronto) before we headed for the retreat about an hour away in the countryside of Chiang Mai.
+We met a lovely retired couple (neighbours coincidently from Ottawa near our hometown of Toronto) before we headed for the retreat at the Monk Chat, about an hour away in the countryside of Chiang Mai.

-Meditation is used by Thais and Buddhists as a way to “train your mind”.
+Vipassana meditation is used by Thais and Buddhists as a way to purify thoughts, eliminate suffering, and “train your mind”.
 Our monk teacher (or “Pra”) Joelee calls it “mental food”.
 Just like we use medicine to treat ourselves when we get sick, food to nourish our bodies, exercise to stay physically strong, and take showers to stay clean we also need to take care of our minds.
 Meditation is about relieving our mental and emotional imbalances.
-It helps a person become less angry or sad, be at peace, and achieve “mindfulness”.
+It helps a person become less angry and sad; to feel at peace, and achieve mindfulness.

 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.

-My first time meditating was challenging.
+My first time meditating was a challenge.
 We practised meditating at 10 minute intervals – but it felt like an hour.
 I closed my eyes and sat cross-legged, silently in lotus.
 I had lots of thoughts running through my head like what would we have for dinner? or how long before I get tired sitting in this position?
 I kept getting side tracked from my own thoughts by the sounds in the room – you could hear pin drops, people breathing and any slight movement by someone else took me out of the zone.
-We’re told that when you get these distractions you should acknowledge it.

-Tip: If it’s a thought or a sound acknowledge it by repeating to yourself the word “thinking” or “hearing”.
-At first, it cleared my distraction but then I started thinking of myself saying “thinking”.
+Tip: If it’s a thought or a sound that distracts your meditation, acknowledge it and then repeat to yourself the word “thinking” or “hearing”.
+At first, this technique cleared my distraction but then I started thinking of myself saying “thinking”.
 After a few repeats it does help you return back to your breath.